 If you grew up in the '90s then you no doubt remember how exciting it was when a new Jim Carrey movie came out, especially one where he was allowed to lean into his rubber-faced weirdness.
 For that reason, 1994's The Mask initially looked prime to be a Jim Carrey classic.
-His character had a green face and wore a yellow suit!
+Unlike the bloody and depraved comic it was based on, the film looked to be much more light-hearted.
+Carrey's character had a green face and wore a yellow suit!
 He danced!
 He had a catchphrase!
 Who knew that The Mask would be one of Jim Carrey's weirdest movies?

 The movie essentially depicts a man whose libido takes over his body when he wears an ancient mask, sending him out into the night to do strange deeds.
 This isn't just a strange movie made sense of within the context of the '90s.
 The Mask is actually horrifying, ranking it in that cult genre of kids movies that are actually scary.